-Target outcome: Community engagement transparency

-Responsible party: City Council and City Manager
+Target outcome: Community engagement, transparency Six year financial impact: Not Available Responsible party: City Council and City Manager

 The City Council, working with the City Administrator and the Act 47 Coordinator, shall hold at least annually a town-hall style meeting to update City residents on the Act 47 process, the City's progress towards implementing the Recovery Plan and any other relevant issues.
 The Council shall provide public notice of the meeting or meetings at least ten days in advance of the scheduled date.